-Definition and formation: Clay veins are irregular, generally vertical to subvertical, clay-rich dikes (intrusions) in a coal seam.
+Definition and formation: Clay veins, also called clay dikes, are irregular, generally vertical to subvertical, clay-rich dikes (intrusions) in a coal seam.
 They may thicken upward, thicken downward, or show no preferred thickening trend.
 Clay veins commonly have jagged contacts with the coal, and pieces of coal are mixed in with the clay vein; laminae or thin beds of clay may also be laterally intruded into the coal bed.

 Clay veins appear to form from clays from roof or floor sediment being mobilized into tension fractures and tears in the seam.
 They may form from compactional or tectonic stresses during or after coalification, generally long after the coal was buried (Donaldson, 1979; Chase and Ulery, 1987).